Summer Law Courses

 Course # 2009

 The focus is on having each student participate in various phases of a trial.
 Students will be asked to select a jury, make an opening statement, conduct a direct cross-examination, examine an expert, and give a closing statement.
-Classes consist of short lectures on each topic followed by student participation based on fact situations.
+Classes consist of short lectures on each topic followed by student participation based on fact situations in Mauet & Wolfish, Materials in Trial Advocacy.
+Students are required to read about each phase of a trial in Mauet, Trial Techniques, 5th Edition.
 Evidence is helpful but not a prerequisite.
-See full description.
+There is no paper.
+Grades are based upon evaluation of students as they conduct phases of a trial.
+Because of the heavy emphasis on student participation, enrollment is limited.

 Trial Advocacy - Summer II